jooshkins/SprayBottle/README.md

 # :droplet: SprayBottle
-**A simple tool for supercharging your scripts**
+**A simple tool for supercharging your scripts** -
-The aim of this app is to provide a GUI for admins to easily run scripts, and deliver those scripts to non-technical end users in a simple, non-threating way. :baby_chick:
+The aim of this app, is to provide a GUI for admins to easily run scripts, and deliver those scripts to non-technical end users in a simple, non-threating way. :baby_chick:

 :floppy_disk: [First Release](https://github.com/jooshkins/SprayBottle/releases) :tada: